HSG-AIML/LabGSERM/README.md

 ![Course Banner](banner.png)

-This repository features a series of interactive Jupyter Notebooks of the GSERM Summer School 2021 lab course
+This repository features a series of interactive Jupyter Notebooks of the **GSERM Summer School '21** lab course

 **10,831,1.00 Deep Learning: Fundamentals and Applications,**